microsoft/react-native-windows-samples/docs/ReactInstanceSettings-api-windows.md

 IReactDispatcher UIDispatcher { get; set; }
 ```

-Control the main UIDispatcher to be used by the React Instance.
-If the ReactSettingsInstance object is initially created on a UI thread, then this will default to that thread.
-The value provided here will be available to NativeModules and ViewManagers using [`IReactContext.UIDispatcher`](IReactContext-api-windows.md#uidispatcher)
+Control the main UI dispatcher to be used by the React instance.
+If the `ReactSettingsInstance` object is initially created on a UI thread, then this will default to that thread.
+The value provided here will be available to native modules and view managers using [`IReactContext.UIDispatcher`](IReactContext-api-windows.md#uidispatcher)

 <!-- namespace Microsoft.ReactNative